 As I matured, I outgrew most of my teenage idols.
 I never outgrew Prince.
 I mean how could I?
 He had so much to offer.
 Regardless of my mood, he had the perfect song for it.
-He was my instant happy place song, my last mile motivation song, my ultimate sexy time song, my heart-wrenching sadness song, my whatever song.
+He was my instant happy place song, my last mile motivation song, my ultimate sexy time song even with an escort that I had found after reading an escort review online.
+It was also my heart-wrenching sadness song, my whatever song.
 Whatever I was feeling, he had encapsulated in song.
 His music could be the soundtrack of my entire life.

 To be honest, I never thought about him as a person – mostly because of his extremely private life.
 He was never on any of the magazines I flipped through.
 I never saw sidebar links to articles about him pop up online.
 He pretty much stayed out of the news.
 The only time I ever read or saw anything about him dealt with him as a performer.